cozy/cozy-stack/docs/cli/cozy-stack_instances_import.md

       --directory string   Put the imported files inside this directory --domain string      Specify the domain name of the instance -h, --help               help for import
+      --increase-quota     Increase the disk quota if needed for importing all the files
 ```

 ### Options inherited from parent commands